 How to Clean Dryer Vents from Inside

-Although dryer vent cleaning is best left to the experts like Einstein’s Home Services for convenience and their high skill level, cleaning your dryer vents requires special considerations and preparations.
+Although dryer vent cleaning is best left to the experts like Merlin’s Home Services for convenience and their high skill level, cleaning your dryer vents requires special considerations and preparations.
 For one, flexible duct tubing usually made from plastic or vinyl are ribbed and are prone to catching lint.
 It is best to replace them to avoid the possibility of fires.

 Another consideration is the availability of special brushes to shake up the lint from hard to reach parts of the duct walls and reach deep enough into the lint filter to clean it.
 It would help if you also had a vacuum with a long hose attachment, screwdrivers, drill, dryer vent brush kit, and metal foil duct tape.
 Afterwards, you need to do the following: